 Our skin is the largest organ and protects our bodies from harmful bacteria, viruses, airborne contaminants and other environmental pollutants, as well as the effects of sunlight.
-Because skin cancer is so common in Jacksonville, Ponte Vedra, St. Augustine and North Florida thanks to our active, outdoor lifestyles, it is important to be screened for skin cancer regularly.
+Because skin cancer is so common in Jacksonville, Ponte Vedra Beach, Orange Park and Lakeside, thanks to our active, outdoor lifestyles, it is important to be screened for skin cancer regularly.
 If you are diagnosed with skin cancer or suspect that you may have it, double board-certified facial plastic and reconstructive surgeon Dr. Phillip Garcia of Garcia Facial Plastic Surgery can provide a proper diagnosis, followed by compassionate, safe and effective treatment.

 The body’s largest organ, our skin, performs the job of protecting our entire body.
 Because of this, it is imperative that you take steps to keep your skin healthy.